 The pacing is slow, the portrayal gave off a sad feel and the ending was sudden but it was still enjoyable.

-The art is good but not outstanding.
+good but not outstanding.
 The lines are drawn clearly and you can't find any confusing pages to read.
 Personally I love Hotaru's character design.

 Both Keisuke and Yuki can be considered as "run of the mill" characters.
 Makura can be considered as above average but not outstanding.
 In any case, giving consideration that IT IS a shounen/ecchi manga, there were no characters that can be considered overly annoying.